Codes43/Counter_App-fluttrt/README.md

-# Counter_App-fluttrt
+# Counter_App-flutter
-A flutter Counter App with increment and decrement, with both unit testing and widget testing
+A flutter-dart Counter App with increment and decrement, with both unit testing and widget testing